A Service Request Order (SRO) is created for all machines accepted for repair at GeekHampton.

-- Repairs vary widely, and can take up to seven (7) business days to complete.
+Repairs vary widely, and repair time can vary as well.
 Ask the tech dept what the current turn around time is.

-- Record the estimated date of completion on the SRO and explain to the customer that the tech department will call them when they have diagnosed the issue.
-If the tech department is running behind on the stated completion date, they will contact the customer.
+Record the estimated date of diagnosis on the SRO on the Options tab and explain to the customer that the tech department will call them when they have diagnosed the issue.
+If the tech department is running behind on the stated diagnosis date, they will contact the customer.
 We put the date of estimated Time on the SRO the tech dept calls the customer when they get to that repair.
 If they are running behind the estimated date then they touch base.

 Create an SRO in LightSpeed